Taylor-Hunter/CS_548_D3D_mipnerf360_huntert2_powellka_smithzr1/README.md

 Due to CPU training and lack of CUDA support, training times were significantly longer compared to GPU-based systems.
 Best when ran on GPU based systems.

 ## Known Issues
-- CUDA and GPU acceleration were unavailable in the test environment; fallback to CPU was necessary.
+- CUDA and GPU acceleration were unavailable in the non-linux test environment; fallback to CPU was necessary.
-- Training times were slower than normal (several hours for 10,000 iterations).
+- Training times were slower than normal on CPU (several hours for 10,000 iterations).
 - Adjusted batch size depending on memory capacity (smaller batch sizes for lower RAM).

 ## References